VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 Implementing strictness this way provide the following advantages:

 - It reduces package duplication compared to the npm default installation mode, making the installation process faster.
+On a prototype, this installation strategy brought down the install time from 5 to 1min on a large monorepo of 500+ workspaces.
 - Choosing wisely the hash used to store the packages in the store can lead to very fast incremental installation.
-- Since workspaces are fully isolated from each other, a workspace will always produce the same output regardless of whether it is installed by a scoped install or by a full install.
 - The package store can be re-used as is to implement support for import-maps, we simply need to not create the symlinks but generate the import-map file instead.

 ## Prior Art and Alternatives